Skip to contents

 # Update the partitioning method to reflect the new approach

-d_spatial_block$partition_method <- "Spatial block (ENMeval)" # You can use any descriptive name
+d_spatial_block$partition_method <- "Spatial block (ENMeval)" # Any name works

 # Print the updated prepared_data object